sgcjw/CDE4301_website/content/report/final_report.md

 This project focuses on developing a compact Power Distribution System (PDS) for ST Engineering's Unmanned Surface Vehicle.
 The PDS is a critical component of the vehicle’s electrical system, designed to distribute and control the power to different parts of the vehicle.

-The new PDS developed mainly consists of a compact and robust power switching PCB solution with a backplane system for the ease of modularity and integration.
+The new PDS developed mainly consists of a compact and robust power switching printed circuit board (PCB) solution with a backplane system for the ease of modularity and integration.
 The system also includes key features such as power line protection and accurate power status monitoring and reporting, to ensure its functionality even after a power line fault has occured.

 ---